 About the Program

 The field of horticulture offers many exciting and challenging careers.
-Nationally, horticulture is a major employer and includes jobs in garden centers, greenhouses, grounds maintenance firms, park systems sports complexes, and private grounds.
+Nationally, horticulture is a major employer and includes jobs in garden centers, greenhouses, grounds maintenance firms, park systems, sports complexes, and private grounds.
 Persons working in horticulture may also be self-employed.
 The Horticulture department offers a variety of awards including certificates, diplomas and degrees.
+Students will:

 The Horticulture Associate in Science Degree is designed to provide you with pre-professional preparation in horticulture through introductory horticulture courses as well as a strong foundation in general education for transfer purposes.
 If you are interested in securing or maintaining employment in a horticulture-related occupation, and interested in obtaining a Baccalaureate Degree, you may consider completing an Associate in Science Degree.
 Specific transfer arrangements, with the college of choice, should be made as early in the degree as possible to ensure an appropriate program is planned for enrollment at Century College and at the four-year school.